Patrick Still Lives

 rape, which ended with the victim disembowelled with a poker.
 The film was shot in the same house later used as main set in Burial Ground: The Nights of Terror.

-Synopsis
+Plot

 The film follows events surrounding a young boy named Patrick sent into a coma after a roadside accident and who develops psychic powers with which he is free to commit brutal murders.